 When pursuing New York’s LMHC license, future counselors are required to complete graduate coursework, receive a passing score on the National Clinical Mental Health Counseling Examination(NCMHCE), and complete the necessary supervised experience.
 This mixture of a qualified degree, from a program accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), examination, and the supervised experienced gives a future councilor the skills and experience they’ll need to best serve the people of New York.
 Future counselors in New York will also need training in identification and reporting of child abuse.
 A list of Approved Providers of Training has been made available at New York’s Office of the Professions website.

-What are the Supervised Experience Requirements for Becoming a Counselor in New York?
+What Are the Supervised Experience Requirements to Become a Counselor in New York?

 Future counselors must work under supervision a total of 3,000 hours before receiving their license.
 No less than 1,500 hours are required to be in direct contact with clients.
 Future counselors will be working under a limited permit until they attain all their hours.
 Applicants are required to fill out multiple documents: a general application for licensure and a limited permit application.
 These applications are both made available at by New York’s mental health practitioners website.
 Future counselors should not start practice until they have received their permit.